SEPT (Settlement and Education Partnerships in Toronto) Services

 PROGRAM CO-ORDINATOR

-The Reception Centre has multilingual staff that can assist newcomer students and their families.
-Newcomer families will also have a chance to meet at the Reception Centre with a Settlement Worker, who can give them information on settlement topics such as finding housing, looking for employment, accessing health care in Ontario, and connecting with a variety of support agencies.
-Ali secondary students must make an appointment with the Reception Centre by telephone.
-Contact Georges Vanier Reception Centre at 416-395-9384.
+TThe Assessment Centre has multilingual staff that can assist newcomer students and their families.
+Newcomer families will also have a chance to meet at the Assessment Centre with a Settlement Worker, who can give them information on settlement topics such as finding housing, looking for employment, accessing health care in Ontario, and connecting with a variety of support agencies.
+All secondary students must make an appointment with the Assessment Centre by telephone.

 SEPT Services During Summer: